-- No jeans! – Scout uniform trousers are ideal.
-Combat or hiking trousers or similar are perfect.
+- No jeans! – Scout uniform trousers, combat or hiking trousers are perfect.
 Proper hiking trousers are water-resistant too.

 - Scout scarf and woggle (to be worn) – Ensure that woggle cannot slip off (tie a simple knot in the end).

 - Waterproof (NOT water-resistant) jacket – preferably with taped seams, a hood and cuffs that tighten.
 This item is probably more expensive than your boots but will be your life-saver in all weathers.
 A must-have for mountain expeditions.

-- 2 hats (COMPULSORY) – a woolly hat for when it turns cold and a peaked cap or brimmed hat to keep the sun off your head.
+- 2 hats – a woolly hat for when it turns cold and a peaked cap to keep the sun off your head when it’s sunny.

 - Warm gloves or mittens – water resistant if possible.
 Mittens tend to be warmer and easier to get on and off.

 - Warm fleece or even better a down top.